eslint/eslint/docs/maintainer-guide/pullrequests.md

     * Are there tests that verify the change?
 If not, please ask for them.
     * Is documentation needed for the change?
 If yes, please let the submitter know.
 1. Are there any automated testing errors?
 If yes, please ask the submitter to check on them.
 1. If you've reviewed the pull request and there are no outstanding issues, leave a comment "LGTM" to indicate your approval.
-If you're a reviewer and would like someone else to verify the change, comment "LGTM but would like someone else to verify."
+If you would like someone else to verify the change, comment "LGTM but would like someone else to verify."

 **Note:** If you are a team member and you've left a comment on the pull request, please follow up to verify that your comments have been addressed.

 ## Who Can Merge a Pull Request

-Reviewers and committers may merge pull requests, depending on the contents of the pull request.
+TSC members and committers may merge pull requests, depending on the contents of the pull request.

 Committers may merge a pull request if it is a non-breaking change and is: